jristic/renderland/README.md

 # RenderLand

-RenderLand is a Windows program for dynamically specifying D3D11/HLSL routines via a description format (RLF) that is live-editable.
+RenderLand is a Windows program for specifying D3D11/HLSL routines via a description format (RLF) that is live-editable.

 RenderLand's goal is to allow one to experiment and prototype graphics techniques without having to write all the associated code to glue the shaders together.
-Where possible it will ingest normal HLSL shader files with the instructions specified in the RLF file on how to glue it all together.
+It ingests normal HLSL shader files with the instructions specified in the RLF file on how to use them.

 ## Status
 RenderLand is an early work in progress.
-Currently only the most basic draws are supported, and RLF doesn't allow specifying all the possibilities one would expect.
+Currently RLF doesn't allow specifying all the possibilities one would expect from D3D, including but not limited to:
+* Dynamic texture sizing.
+* Stencil usage.
+* Viewport and Blend state.
+* Multiple render targets.
+* Multiple vertex buffers.
+* Instancing for draws.
+* Indirect dispatches and draws.
+* MSAA.

+Furthermore, the following features are not yet implemented/complete:
+* Robust dynamic expressions for filling constant buffers.
+* RLF quality of life - includes, templating, etc.
+* Application UI.
+* Comprehensive samples which demonstrate every aspect of RLF.
+See the plan.txt for more detail.

 ## Usage
 See the samples in `samples/`.